kieubinh/reading-notes/quotes.md

 Ca07.
 "Aggregating the judgments of many people who know nothing produces a lot of nothing.
 Aggregating the decisions of people who know a little is better, and if there are enough of them, it can produce impressive results." in the book "Superforecasting"

+Ca08.
+"People don't want to be millionaires, they want to experience what they believe only billions can buy." from the book "The 4-Hour Work Week".

 ## Love
 Lo01.
 "We are all better versions of ourselves when we're loved.
 And self love is the best!"